MegaTransect: History of US megatransects

-One of the first megatransects in the United States was conducted by Dr. Robert R. Humphrey when he rephotographed 535 miles of the natural vegetation along with the United States and Mexico border at the 1890s permanent border monument locations, each spaced about five miles apart, and published this work in 90 Years and 535 Miles: Vegetation Changes Along the Mexican Border (1987, pub.
+One of the first megatransects in the United States was conducted by Dr. Robert R. Humphrey when he rephotographed 535 miles of the natural vegetation along the United States and Mexico border at the 1890s permanent border monument locations, each spaced about five miles apart, and published this work in 90 Years and 535 Miles: Vegetation Changes Along the Mexican Border (1987, pub.
 Univ. of NM Press, 448 pages).

 In 1997 Craig C. Dremann conducted a megatransect surveying over 3,000 miles and at each mile-marker, noting the roadside vegetation, the perennial native grass, and exotic grass status throughout the Great Basin ecosystem.
 The route was from Reno, Nevada eastward to Hot Springs, South Dakota, and from South Dakota through Wyoming, Idaho, Nevada, and California, returning westward to Bishop, California, and then north back to Reno.

 In 2005, Dremann conducted another vegetation megatransect, this time of the California portion of the Mojave desert, mapping over 1,000 miles on a mile-by-mile basis, for a fast-spreading exotic mustard species, Brassica tournefortii, noting the locations and density of the Mojave desert Mustard infestation in California.

 Dremann suggests that a method of remotely conducting a large-scale vegetation megatransect is with photographs.
-Photographs that have been taken at ground-level at intervals from known locations can be stitched together to create large-scale to Continent-scale megatransect pictures of ecosystems.
+Photographs that have been taken at ground-level at intervals from known locations can be stitched together to create large-scale to continent-scale megatransect pictures of ecosystems.